One of the big debates and questions to ask yourself when considering the purchase of a coffee machine is to buy a single cup or pot coffee maker.

 What Is The Cheapest Way To Make Good Coffee?

 The cheapest and to be honest, the best way to make good coffee is to use the pour over method.
 Pour over is able to get more total dissolved solids into your cup than any other brewing method.

 All that is needed is a cone to hold your paper filter and a kettle to heat your water.
 To make it perfectly and gooseneck kettle is better.

 Frappé-Ing It All Up – Single Cup Or Pot Coffee Maker

 It is a big decision to make.
-Get it wrong and you might just end up with a machine that you have little use for, have difficulty exchanging and thus due diligence is required and a lot of consideration.
-Get it right and you have a great machine that meets all your requirements an d making great coffee for years to come.
+Get it wrong, and you might just end up with a machine that you have little use for, have difficulty exchanging and thus due diligence is required and a lot of consideration.
+Get it right, and you have a great machine that meets all your requirements and makes great coffee for years to come.

 Have a good thought about what you need, a single cup or pot coffee maker?